 “This unique fish is found on reefs in the Indian and Pacific Oceans and have characteristics that can only be described as resembling a strange sea creature with coloration varying from light green to pink,” said Gerbec.
 “Adults can grow to upwards of 100 pounds and develop a bulbous forehead with a strong, crushing beak used for breaking down coral and crushing crabs.
 These fish will travel onto the flats in groups grazing on and around coral reefs.
-They are a slow-growing fish that can live up to 40 years.
+They are slow-growing fish that can live up to 40 years.
 To connect with one, patient anglers can expect to make lots of repetitive casts to get a fly in front of their face with the hope of enticing one to eat.”

 Yellow Lipped Emperor

 “Though not as prized as other species in the Seychelles, once anglers see and catch a Yellow Lipped Emperor, they get really excited about these very aggressive fish,” said Gerbec.
 “You can sight fish for these them in some of the skinniest turtle grass water around.
-Our guides use a bonefish or triggerfish set up like a little crab, or something with a weed guard.
+Our guides use a bonefish or triggerfish set up like a little crab or something with a weed guard.

 Indo Pacific Permit

 “In the Seychelles, anglers will have opportunities to catch an Indo-Pacific permit.
 While they don’t grow as large as the ones you will find in the Caribbean, rest assured they are just as hard to catch,” said Gerbec.
-“They are a gorgeous fish with the same body shape characteristics of their Caribbean counterparts but they have different coloration and only get up to 25-30 pounds at most in size.
-Lacking the black spot on their side like the permit in the Caribbean, the Indo-Pacific permit is goldish brown in their coloring.
+“They are a gorgeous fish with the same body shape characteristics of their Caribbean counterparts, but they have different coloration and only get up to 25-30 pounds at most in size.
+Lacking the black spot on their side like the permit in the Caribbean, the Indo-Pacific permit is goldish brown in its coloring.

-Like all permit, it’s a very special accomplishment to land one and some Seychelles varieties can be golden in their coloring.
+Like all permit, it’s a very special accomplishment to land one, and some Seychelles varieties can be golden in their coloring.
 ‘Holding the gold’ is a common phrase used by anglers who succeed in catching a Seychelles permit.
 You’ll find them on the turtle grass but most predominantly on the sand bars in groups or on the tails of stingrays.”

 “With quite a few species of tuna found around the Seychelles, anglers will often run into these fish while targeting milkfish,” said Gerbec.
-“Typically, you will see signs of these deep-water fish as they feed in groups busting on the water’s surface or you’ll see and hear extremely vocal birds flying above them as the feeding frenzy happens below.
+“Typically, you will see signs of these deep-water fish as they feed in groups busting on the water’s surface, or you’ll see and hear extremely vocal birds flying above them as the feeding frenzy happens below.

-While you can dredge for yellowfin tuna like the dogtooth tuna, it’s more special if you can come upon them when they are blitzing on a school of Bonito or other baitfish, because they will be most aggressive and acrobatic.
+While you can dredge for yellowfin tuna like the dogtooth tuna, it’s more special if you can come upon them when they are blitzing on a school of Bonito or other baitfish because they will be the most aggressive and acrobatic.
 In the Seychelles, these fish grow into the 50-60 pounds range and often can be caught on the fly.
 Once you are in casting range, throwing a popper or a brush fly to them usually will result in a hookup.
-You’ll want to use a 12 or 14 weight rod to fish for yellowfin tuna because they put on a lengthy and big fight.”
+You’ll want to use a 12 or 14-weight rod to fish for yellowfin tuna because they put on a lengthy and big fight.”

 “Your best shots at catching Wahoo in the Seychelles come when using a teaser setup similar to sail fishing,” said Gerbec.
 “These fish can reach up to 40 pounds in size.
 Their super combative takes and stunning speed make this species very fun to catch on the fly.
-Most people show up and think the sailfish is the goal but once they hook into a wahoo, they are the ones truly hooked!
-Wahoo are equipped with many tiny, razor-sharp teeth to shred prey and will require the use of a wire line.
+Most people show up and think the sailfish is the goal, but once they hook into a wahoo, they are the ones truly hooked!
+Wahoo are equipped with many tiny, razor-sharp teeth to shred prey and will require the use of a wireline.
 When you go tight on one, expect them to run and jump all over the place.
 It’s just nuts to watch and so much fun catch.”

-Once the fish are in sight and still hot, your guide will shut off the boat, bring in the teasers and anglers can pop a fly into the water.
+Once the fish are in sight and still hot, your guide will shut off the boat, bring in the teasers, and anglers can pop a fly into the water.
 When hooked, sailfish jump wildly.
 A lot of flats fishermen come to the Seychelles and haven’t even considered going after sailfish.
 Once they go and catch one, suddenly they can’t get enough.
-While they average in the 50-60 pounds range, these fish grow long, have big features such as their big sail dorsal fin and put on quite a show running and blasting out of the water.”
+While they average in the 50-60 pounds range, these fish grow long, have big features such as their big sail dorsal fin, and put on quite a show running and blasting out of the water.”